Mujib: The Making of a Nation: Director

 Shyam Benegal, one of three Indian directors proposed to film committee.

 Though it was decided to make a film about Bangabandhu, the news of proposing the names of three Indian directors as the director of the film made many Bangladeshis unhappy.
 Some famous film related figures of Bangladesh criticized it.
 Among the critics were Gias Uddin Selim, Farooque, Mahmud Didar and Khijir Hayat Khan.
 Nasiruddin Yousuff thinks that it would have been better if the director of the film was Bangladeshi.
 Abul Hayat and Toukir Ahmed were positive in this regard.
 However, Shyam Benegal pointed out that the biopic of Mahatma Gandhi, the father of the Indian nation, was made by a foreigner.
 On the other hand, Kaushik Ganguly thinks it is a simple matter because Bangabandhu is like Kazi Nazrul Islam who is the wealth of both India and Bangladesh.
-(Note: Kazi Nazrul Islam is the national poet of Bangladesh who born in India, a neighboring country of Bangladesh.)
+(Note: Kazi Nazrul Islam is the national poet of Bangladesh who was born in India, a neighboring country of Bangladesh.)
 According to Syed Borhan Kabir, Benegal was a talented director in his early life but it is not possible for him to give any good films in this era.